-The Diversity and Equity Policy (“policy”) confirms the Institution’s approach and commitment to inclusion, equity and diversity in order to create equivalent opportunities for academic and professional success and to promote a culture that values inclusion, equity and diversity.
+The Diversity, Equity and Inclusion Policy (“policy”) confirms the Institution’s approach and commitment to diversity, equity and inclusion in order to create equivalent opportunities for academic and professional success and to promote a culture that values diversity, equity and inclusion.

 This policy applies to all prospective and currently enrolled students, and all prospective and current members of staff.